 This documentary-drama hybrid explores the dangerous human impact of social networking, with tech experts sounding the alarm on their own creations.

 Arresting portrait of a Roma family forced to abandon their off-grid life for an uncertain future in the city.

 Join Document Festival live at 20:30 on Tuesday 22nd September, in conversation with director Radu Ciorniciuc and representatives from UK-based Roma support groups.

 Drawing in expertise and insight from colonised countries in which decoloniality is informed by indigenist research, re-centring indigenous cultures, languages and learning methods, this workshop will explore how we can decolonise education in Scotland and the UK.

-STAR Project is an award-winning community organisation, delivering sustainable and positive social outcomes in Renfrewshire.
-Established in 1999, employing a person-centred approach, we deliver group and individual supports consistent with local and national Strategy to build safer, more connected and resilient families and communities.
+STAR Project is a community organisation delivering sustainable and positive social outcomes in Renfrewshire.
+They support groups and individuals to build safer, more connected and more resilient families and communities.

 The Voices Network are a group of refugees and people seeking asylum in Scotland who have a desire to share their experiences with decision-makers, the media and the public.

 The Autonomous Centre of Edinburgh (ACE) exists to support and encourage people to take more control of their lives.